Not All Culinary Schools Come From the Same Recipe Book

 The best culinary schools constantly change with the times, welcome innovation, respect individual expression, and dare go against the grain.
 So why choose Northwest Culinary Academy?
 Here's 10 reasons.

 Chef-Owned.
 This means teachers with more skin in the game, who are committed to their students and their workplace beyond a teacher’s contract.
-It also means learning your teachers’ commitment to leadership and smart operational-business practices.
+It also means learning your instructors’ commitment to leadership and smart operational-business practices.
 Learning from chef-instructors is one thing: learning from chef-owners is another.

 Student-driven.
 We screen, first and foremost, for smart learners.
 And by communicating with them as adults, we evolve our school collaboratively.
 It is what the best teachers, chefs, and owners do: they listen.

 Creativity-Focused.
 Some schools abide by the “do it the chef’s way or highway” philosophy, limiting creativity and spontaneity.
 All schools will teach you techniques, and indeed techniques are vital.
 But chefs are born to think beyond rules and formulas.
 They bend them using their own senses and ideas.
 We discovered that students apply techniques with greater focus, motivation, and craft when we put them in more creative situations.
 It is a challenging teaching method, but it pushes the mind, hands, and confidence much further along.

 Kitchen Design.
 Our island-configured kitchens allow for greater collaboration and more seamless choreography between theory and practice.
-And though you share a 6-burner range and double sink with a partner, you perform the vast majority of your daily practical tasks individually.
+And though you share a 6-burner range and double sink with two other partners, you perform the majority of your daily practical tasks individually.
 This is unheard of for culinary schools.
 It means more accountability, better assessment from your instructors, and a faster path to competence and, most importantly, confidence.
 The working space feels more like an atelier or studio rather than an industrial environment, which promotes artisanship, focus, and behaviour.